microsoft/vscode-docs/docs/extensions/example-language-server.md

 ## Explaining the 'Client'

 The client is actually a normal VS Code extension.
-It contains a `package.json` file in the client folder of the workspace.
+Since the workspace contains the client and server part the interesting `package.json` for the extension is in the root of the `lsp-sample` folder.
 There are three interesting sections of that file.

 First look the `activationEvents`: